Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 #### Identifier

-There will be an identifier or mqtt topic input box up in the top left with a placeholder asking for the value for that key within the event data or mqtt topic.
+There will be an identifier or mqtt topic input box within the identifier dialog which can be opened from the top right hamburger menu.

-You can either enter the identifier manually or use the button on the right then press a button on the switch to autofill the value.
+You can either enter the identifier manually or use the auto discovery button then press a button on the switch to autofill the value.
 There is a posibility that an identifier from some other device for the event to be discovered if that device sent an event before your button push.
-If this is the case and the button helper isn't getting the right identifier then follow the next step to discover it manually.
+If this is the case and the button helper isn't getting the right identifier then you can manually find the information needed by clicking the Event|MQTT Tool link then listen for the event type needed or MQTT topic via `#`.

 **If you have changed the default MQTT base topic for a service/integration and using a blueprint provided by Switch Manager then you will need to enter that topic manually as discovery will not work!**